World Water Day 2022: How You Can Help Protect the Planet’s Water

 Why is water a sustainability issue?

 The quality of drinking water and the well-being of marine life is affected by sustainability and global warming in a myriad of ways.
-Our reliance on non-biodegradable materials, specifically plastics, has lead to microplastics plaguing our oceans, lakes, and rivers.
+Our reliance on the fishing industry and other uses of plastics, has lead to microplastics plaguing our oceans, lakes, and rivers.
 Meanwhile, power plants continuously dump toxic waste into waterways, affecting nearby communities and ecosystems; and polluted oceans impact undersea life as well as much of the food we eat.

 With our heavy reliance on toxic, nonrenewable resources, things like oil spills, fracking, and pipelines continue to present huge environmental risks for waterways around the world, while government officials continuously cut corners and ultimately prevent marginalized and BIPOC communities from gaining access to clean water.
-As we said previously, clean drinking water should be a right, not a privilege, though it can be hard to find in many communities worldwide.
+Again, clean drinking water should be a right, not a privilege, though it can be hard to find in many communities worldwide.

 Article continues below advertisement

-Rising water temperatures, which are a result of global warming, are also killing off coral reefs, and therefore, full ecosystems.
-And, as rising water temperatures rise, so do the sea levels.
+Rising water temperatures, which are a direct result of pollutive human activities and global warming, are also killing off coral reefs, and therefore, full ecosystems.
+And, as water temperatures rise, so do the sea levels.
 This ultimately puts seaside communities, and eventually much of the planet, at risk for floods, if something isn't done soon to curb the ongoing climate crisis.

 Source: Getty Images

-hildren dip their feet in the rising floodwaters along the Hawkesbury River in the township of Windsor on March 22, 2021 in Sydney, Australia.
-Evacuation warnings are in place for parts of Western Sydney as floodwaters continue to rise.
+Children dip their feet in the rising floodwaters along the Hawkesbury River in the township of Windsor on March 22, 2021 in Sydney, Australia.

 Article continues below advertisement